Travelling around New Zealand in a campervan is the perfect way to see everything that this amazing country has to offer.

 Keep essentials items accessible

-Avoid searching for your torch in the dark or tipping out every drawer looking for the roadside assistance number by keeping essential items to hand.
-(We have done both by the way!)
+Avoid searching for your must have head torch in the dark or tipping out every drawer looking for the roadside assistance number by keeping essential items to hand.

 Obvious, but don’t drive tired or under the influence of drink or drugs.